uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

 - https://github.com/arve0/build-your-own-couchdb /202311/rust
   - https://arve0.github.io/build-your-own-couchdb/
   - Build your own modern CouchDB with Rust
+  - Bindings for SQLite is available through the rusqlite crate
   - I want "real time" replication to IndexedDB, which is unpleasant with regular CouchDB.
 The unpleasantness is mainly due to the revision mechanism, which is fairly Erlang specific.
 Revisions hashes are calculated using Erlang data structures and md5, both which are not native in browsers.
 Of course it is possible to achieve the revision calculation with some extra libraries.
 Still, I think it will be a fun challenge to implement a modern CouchDB variant
+  - Non goals: Compatibility with CouchDB; Writing low level code; Extensive server side logic, like index lookup and design documents

 - https://github.com/jrawsthorne/couchbase-rs /1Star/NALic/202309/rust/提交多
   - Unofficial Reimplementation of Couchbase Server in Rust